aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/coordinate-transformations/world-transformation/_index.md

 ## What is a World Transformation in Aspose.Drawing?

 A world transformation changes the coordinate system that your drawing commands use.
 By default, (0,0) is the top‑left corner of the bitmap.
 With `TranslateTransform`, `RotateTransform`, or `ScaleTransform`, you can reposition that origin, rotate shapes, or resize them without altering the original geometry.

+## Graphics Translate Example

+A **graphics translate example** shows how moving the origin simplifies positioning.
+Instead of recalculating every point, you shift the coordinate system once and draw as if the new origin were the canvas center.

 ## Why Use a Graphics Translate Example?